Detachment of the Amplatzer Device after Interventional Closure of a Mitral Prosthesis Paravalvular Leak

-Conclusion: In conclusion, albeit a less invasive approach, with lower risks and better outcomes, the percutaneous intervention for leak closure has some clinically relevant complications that must be addressed promptly.
+Conclusion: Albeit less invasive, lower risks, and better outcomes, the percutaneous intervention for leak closure has some clinically relevant complications that must be addressed promptly.
 One of these complications – detachment of the occluder device – even if quite rare, is a significant event that requires immediate surgical or interventional approach.
 A careful postoperative checkup is therefore essential to detect any complication and to address it directly.

-2. Smolka G, Wojakowski W. Paravalvular leak - important complication after implantation of prosthetic valve.
-E-Journal of the ESC Council for Cardiology Practice.
-2010; 9(8).
+Smolka G, Wojakowski W. Paravalvular leak - important complication after implantation of prosthetic valve.
+E-Journal of Cardiology Practice.
+2010 Nov; 9(8).

-4. Yuan SM, Shinfeld A, Raanani E. Displacement of the Amplatzer occluder device from the mitral paraprosthetic leak.
-Interactive cardiovascular and thoracic surgery.
-2008; 7(6): 1131-3. eng
+Yuan SM, Shinfeld A, Raanani E. Displacement of the Amplatzer occluder device from the mitral paraprosthetic leak.
+Interact Cardiovasc Thorac Surg.
+2008 Dec;7(6):1131-1133.

-8. Ussia GP, Scandura S, Calafiore AM, Mangiafico S, Meduri R, Galassi AR, et al. Images in cardiovascular medicine.
+Ussia GP, Scandura S, Calafiore AM, Mangiafico S, Meduri R, Galassi AR, et al. Images in cardiovascular medicine.
 Late device dislodgement after percutaneous closure of mitral prosthesis paravalvular leak with Amplatzer muscular ventricular septal defect occluder.
 Circulation.
-2007; 115(8): e208-10.
+2007 Feb 27;115(8):e208-10.